 Since our scoring function doesn’t provide linear regression

-intercept and slope data via base R’s lm
+intercept and slope data via base R’s lm, required for the

 score_rsq <- function(i, j, x, y,...) summary(lm(y[i:j]~x[i:j]))$r.squared